-The relationship between the working class and t peasantry comprises one of the most fundamental problems the international proletarian revolution.
-A correct estimate of 1 relations of these two basic classes of the working population w determine the success of our struggle both prior and subsequent to the conquest of power.
+The relationship between the working class and the peasantry comprises one of the most fundamental problems of the international proletarian revolution.
+A correct estimate of the relations of these two basic classes of the working population will determine the success of our struggle both prior and subsequent to the conquest of power.

-A general estimate of the relation of the proletariat and t peasantry was given in exhaustive detail in the resolution of t Second World Congress of the Communist International on t agrarian problem.
+A general estimate of the relation of the proletariat and the peasantry was given in exhaustive detail in the resolution of the Second World Congress of the Communist International on the agrarian problem.
 It ran as follows:

-I. The urban and industrial proletariat alone, led the Communist Party, can liberate the toiling masses of the run localities from the oppression of capitalism and landlords and from the destruction of imperialist wars, which must inevitable recur as long as the capitalist order prevails.
-There is no salv tion for the labouring rural masses except in alliance with the communist proletariat and the ungrudging support of the latter in its revolutionary struggle for the overthrow of the yoke of landowner and the bourgeoisie.
-On the other hand, the industri workers will not be capable of fulfilling their historic won mission of liberating mankind from the oppression of capitaliand from wars, if they confine themselves to narrow, craft a trade union interests and selfishly struggle for the improment of their own often quite tolerable petty bourgeois position.
-This is the case with the "labor aristocracy" which comprises the basis of the would-be socialist parties of the Second International but which its in fact the worst enemy of socialism and betrayer; petty bourgeois chauvinists and agents of the bourgeoiwithin the working class movement.
-The proletariat will the real socialist class if it comes forward as the vanguard all the toilers and exploited, as their leader in the struggle the overthrow of the exploiters.
-This is impossible unless class struggle is carried into the country-side, unless the toil masses of the villages are rallied around the Communist Party the urban proletariat, and unless the former are educated the latter.
+"I. The urban and industrial proletariat alone, led by the Communist Party, can liberate the toiling masses of the rural localities from the oppression of capitalism and landlords and from the destruction of imperialist wars, which must inevitably recur as long as the capitalist order prevails.
+There is no salvation for the labouring rural masses except in alliance with the communist proletariat and the ungrudging support of the latter in its revolutionary struggle for the overthrow of the yoke of the landowner and the bourgeoisie.
+On the other hand, the industrial workers will not be capable of fulfilling their historic world mission of liberating mankind from the oppression of capitalism and from wars, if they confine themselves to narrow, craft and trade union interests and selfishly struggle for the improvement of their own often quite tolerable petty bourgeois position.
+This is the case with the "labor aristocracy" which comprises the basis of the would-be socialist parties of the Second International but which its in fact the worst enemy of socialism and its betrayer; petty bourgeois chauvinists and agents of the bourgeoisie within the working class movement.
+The proletariat will be the real socialist class if it comes forward as the vanguard of all the toilers and exploited, as their leader in the struggle for the overthrow of the exploiters.
+This is impossible unless the class struggle is carried into the country-side, unless the toiling masses of the villages are rallied around the Communist Party of the urban proletariat, and unless the former are educated by the latter.

 "II.
-The toiling and exploited rural masses who must brought into the struggle or at any rate brought over to the sale of the town proletariat, consist in all capitalist countries of following sections:
+The toiling and exploited rural masses who must be brought into the struggle or at any rate brought over to the side of the town proletariat, consist in all capitalist countries of the following sections:

-1) The agricultural protetariat, wage workers (year seasonal, or daily) acquiring their livelihod by working for wage in capitalist agricultural enterprises, and the industrial enter prises connected with them.
-The independent organisation (poliical military, trade union, cooperative, educational, etc.) of this class (including foresters, artisans on estates etc.) apart from all other classes; active propaganda and education amongst this class, and the securing of its participation in the Soviet power and the dictatorship of the proletariat is one of the fundamental tasks of the Communist Parties of all countries.
+1) The agricultural proletariat, wage workers (yearly, seasonal, or daily) acquiring their livelihod by working for wages in capitalist agricultural enterprises, and the industrial enterprises connected with them.
+The independent organisation (political military, trade union, cooperative, educational, etc.) of this class (including foresters, artisans on estates etc.) apart from all other classes; active propaganda and education amongst this class, and the securing of its participation in the Soviet power and the dictatorship of the proletariat is one of the fundamental tasks of the Communist Parties of all countries.